ZHANGneuro/Relation_memory_task_3D/README.md

 # Relation_memory_task_3D
 <br /><br />
 I share the code of a Unity3D-based memory task, where human participants memorize a sequence of non-sense characters, and use mouse to connect the characters sequentially.

+<br /><br />

-In each experimental session, participants learn the sequence constituted by 4 unique characters in advance.
-Lately, they performed 120 trials in the session with each trial requiring 4 mouse clicks (connecting 3 pairs, 1 to 2, 2 to 3, 3 to 4).
+In each experimental session, participants first learn the sequence composed of 4 distinct characters, and complete 120 trials underlying the sequence in the session with each trial necessitating 4 mouse clicks to connect three pairs based on their relations (e.g., A to B, B to C, and C to D).

 <br /><br />

 The location of characters were pseudorandomly arranged to ensure